cst8253/BlazorLibrary-final/README.md

 # BlazorLibrary-final
-An upgraded Library application using Blazor and Entity Framework with SQLite
+An upgraded Library application using Blazor and Entity Framework with SQLite.